Whether you are a small business owner or part of a big enterprise, get this: 80% of B2B leads come from LinkedIn.

-Accompanying each piece of content is a call to action for the reader to take.
+Accompanying each piece of content is a non-negotiable call to action for the reader to take.

-It could be asking for an opinion, checking out a resource on your website, tagging one of their connections etc.
+It could be an ask for an opinion, checking out a resource on your website, tagging one of their connections etc.

-Each of these actions is meant as an interaction opportunity.
+Each of these actions translates into an interaction opportunity.

-In marketing terms, this is also known as a micro-commitment.
+In marketing terms, this is also called a micro-commitment.

 And the purpose of every micro-commitment is to create trust.

-And through the trust creation process, inspire a potential strong relationship that will mature into a buy. decision. from. you.
+And through the trust-building process, inspire a potentially strong relationship that will mature into a buy decision. from you.